mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Warning: If a contact was added and removed multiple times from the same campaign it is presented only once in results with newest deleted_on date.
+**Warning**: If a contact was added and removed multiple times from the same campaign it is presented only once in results with newest deleted_on date.

-Hint: Possible reasons are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other, other.
+*Hint*: Possible reasons are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other, other.

-Warning: Unsubscribe link allows contact to unsubscribe from multiple campaigns, even if message was not sent from those campaigns or to contact in those campaigns.
+**Warning**: Unsubscribe link allows contact to unsubscribe from multiple campaigns, even if message was not sent from those campaigns or to contact in those campaigns.

 get_contacts_subscription_stats
 Get contacts subscription stats aggregated by date, campaign and contact’s origin.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_contacts_subscription_stats",